-This might be the most important part.
-Now more than ever, with markets being as vast as they are and millennials taking over the economy.
+This might be the most important part, now more than ever, with markets being as big as they are and millennials taking over the economy.

 Staying on top of the game is a challenge, even for big companies, such as Pepsi.
 Their recent ad failure showed just how important being sincere and honest in your marketing efforts actually is.

-Yes, you can throw a teenage icon/fashion model/TV personality/???
-In a politically charged situation alluding to current social events, cross your heart and hope for the best.
+Yes, you can throw a teenage icon/fashion model/TV personality/??? into a politically charged situation alluding to current social events, cross your heart and hope for the best.